Overview

 Mycophenolate in pregnancy and breastfeeding

 Pregnancy tests might be repeated during treatment (for example, if contraception is forgotten).
 You must use reliable contraception before treatment and for 6 weeks after stopping.
-Using 2 forms of contraception is best to minimise the risk of unintended pregnancy.
+Using 2 forms of contraception is best to minimise the risk of accidental pregnancy.

-If you become pregnant or are planning on pregnancy while taking mycophenolate, please contact your doctor as soon as possible.
+If you become pregnant or are planning on a pregnancy while taking mycophenolate, please contact your doctor as soon as possible.

 Do not breast feed while on mycophenolate.